-Studio Art majors may pursue either the Bachelor of Science in Art degree (BS-Art), the Bachelor of Fine Arts degree (BFA), or the Certificate in Studio Art.
+Studio Art majors may pursue either the Bachelor of Science in Art degree (BS-Art), the Bachelor of Fine Arts degree (BFA), or the Certificate in Art Studio.
 Art Education majors receive the Bachelor of Science in Art Education degree (BS-Art Ed) and eligibility for licensure to teach in elementary and secondary schools.

 All art majors complete a Foundations year which includes courses in modern and contemporary art, drawing concepts and methods, and both analog and digital design for two, three and four-dimensional art practices.
 Students may select their breadth and elective studio courses from a list of incredibly diverse studio offerings offered by one of the most comprehensive programs in the country.